-- 2. Fill out the Create a new cache condition fields as follows: - Leave the Type menu set to Cache. - In the Name field, type a descriptive name, such as Files ending with .js. - In the Apply if field, type the condition that matches your request, such as req.url.ext == "js" (to match the request for files ending in .is). - 3.
-Click the Save and apply to button to create the new condition. - 4.
-Click the Activate button to deploy your configuration changes.
+2. Fill out the Create a new cache condition fields as follows:

+- Leave the Type menu set to Cache. - In the Name field, type a descriptive name, such as Files ending with .js. - In the Apply if field, type the condition that matches your request, such as req.url.ext == "js" (to match the request for files ending in .js). - 3.
+Click the Save and apply to button to create the new condition. - Click the \\Activate\\ button to deploy your configuration changes.

-★ TIP: You may also be interested in our guide to Removing headers from backend response (/guides/basic-configuration/removing-headers-from-backend-response).
+TIP: You may also be interested in our guide to Removing headers from backend response (/guides/basic-configuration/removing-headers-from-backend-response).

-§ Specifying an override host (/guides/basic-configuration/specifying-an-override-host)
+§ Specifying an override host (/guides/basicconfiguration/specifying-an-override-host)